tc39/proposal-type-annotations/README.md

 The JavaScript ecosystem has been slowly moving back to a transpilation-less future.
-The sunsetting of IE11 and the rise of evergreen browsers that implement the latest JavaScript standard means that developers can once again run standard JavaScritp code without transpilation.
+The sunsetting of IE11 and the rise of evergreen browsers that implement the latest JavaScript standard means that developers can once again run standard JavaScript code without transpilation.
 The advent of native ES modules in the browser and in Node.js also means that, at least in development, the ecosystem is working its way to a future where even bundling is not necessary, at least during development.
-Node.js developers in particular, have never been used to transpilation, and are todaytorn between the ease of development that is brought by no transpilation, and the ease of development that languages like TypeScript bring.
+Node.js developers in particular, have never been used to transpilation, and are today torn between the ease of development that is brought by no transpilation, and the ease of development that languages like TypeScript bring.

-Implementing this proposal means that we can add type systems to this list of "things that don't need transpilation anymore" and bring us closer to a world where transpilation is optional and not a necessity.
+Implementing this proposal means that we can add type systems to this list of "things that don't need transpilation anymore" and bring us closer to a world where transpilation is optional and not a necessity.t

 ### Can types be available via runtime reflection like [TypeScript's emitDecoratorMetadata](https://www.typescriptlang.org/tsconfig#emitDecoratorMetadata)?